sschoeller/sschoeller.github.io/index.md

 <h2>About Me...</h2>
 <p>I am well-rounded in scientific subjects, especially biology, chemistry and environmental studies, and last but not least, computer science!
 In addition to my current work on my bioinformatics thesis, I have been co-published three times in the field of protein biochemistry.
-My favorite accomplishment (thus far!) is earning a Knuth Reward Check regarding Volume 1 of <i>The Art of Computer Programming</i>.</p>
+My favorite accomplishments (thus far!) sorround earning two Knuth Reward Checks.
+The corrected books were Volume 1 and Volume 1 Fascicle 1 of <i>The Art of Computer Programming</i>, as well as <i>Selected Papers on Design of Algorithms</i>.</p>
 <p>Additional achievements include membership in The Honor Society of Phi Kappa Phi and various scholarships.</p><br>
 <a href="https://drive.google.com/file/d/1NDO06h8JYRQKnt1zMERhviXTVNw9Fc1R/preview" width="640" height="480">Slideshow with more about my background</a>
 <br>